 - Clever kitchen tips

-Save a small fortune by dry-cleaning clothes in your own dryer, with the Hagerty Dry Cleaner Kit –costing £9.99.
-The kit comes with four special cloths and a large, sealable bag.
-Use one of the special cloths as a spot cleaner for any tough marks, then put your garment into the bag with the cloth, seal it up and put the whole thing into your tumble dryer for twenty minutes.
+Save a small fortune by dry-cleaning clothes in your own dryer, with the Dry Cleaners At-Home Dry Cleaning Cloths from Lakeland.
+A pack of six cloths costs £11.99.
+Use one of the special cloths as a spot cleaner for any tough marks.
+Then put the cloth into a tumble dryer with one to five garments on a medium heat for 20 minutes.
+Once finished, remove immediately and hey presto!

-The kit will clean up to 16 garments in total – anything from a silk scarf to a coat.
-This means you could do all your dry-cleaning for as little as 56p per item.
+The kit will clean up to 30 garments in total, which means you could do all your dry-cleaning for as little as 39p per item.

 It’s really effective for freshening up your clothes – but bear in mind that if you have serious stains or grime to shift, it might not be up to the same standard as the professionals!